-- Normative Ethics (V73NOR).
-This third-year undergraduate module addresses the question: What is the common feature that makes all right actions right (and wrong actions wrong)?
+- Normative Ethics.
+This second-year undergraduate module addresses the question: What is the common feature that makes all right actions right (and wrong actions wrong)?
 We discuss several answers to this question: that actions are right when they maximise good (consequentialism); that actions are right when they follow our duties (deontology); actions are right when they are performed by a virtuous person (virtue ethics).
 We also discuss the view that there is no single common feature that makes all right actions right (particularism).

 I am teaching or have recently taught the following graduate modules: